skizzyp/D288/README.md

 # D288
-This is a project focused on building a Springboot backend to support an existing Angular frontend.
+This project creates a Spring back-end to integrate with an Angular front-end.